 First Examination / Qualifying Paper 1 (QP1)

 A QP1 should be written with a linguistically informed audience in mind, including readers not specialized in the topic area.
-It must conform to a consistent style accepted by some standard journal, it must be in 12-point Times New Roman or Arial font, double spaced with one-inch margins.
+It must conform to a consistent style accepted by some standard journal; it must be in 12-point Times New Roman or Arial font, double spaced with one-inch margins.
 The body of the paper, excluding the bibliography or appendices, must be between 6,000 and 10,000 words.

-Students must pass theQP1 before registering for the 46th credit.
+Students must pass the QP1 before registering for the 46th credit.
 Students are advised to start the writing process around the time they have 30 credits (approximately 10 courses).

 Students preparing to submit their QP1 are required to enroll in the QP1 Workshop.
-The QP1 Workshop will be offered every Fall semester as a regular three credit course.
+The QP1 Workshop will be offered every Spring semester as a regular three credit course.
 The purpose of the QP1 Workshop is to enhance students’ research, argumentation and writing skills.
 For the content of the QP1, students should consult with their advisors and other faculty members specializing in the chosen topic.

 Procedures and Evaluation of the QP1:

-The QPC and the two Faculty Readers will decide whether the QP1 constitutes a Pass, Pass with Revision, or a Fail.
+Evaluation will be done by one of the original two QP1 advisors, and one external faculty member chosen by the original two advisors.
+Every QP1 will receive a grade of Pass, Pass with revisions, or Fail.
+Comments are required in case of a Fail or Pass with revisions.
+The EO may call on the advice of a third reader in case of a disagreement between the two Faculty Readers.
 In the case of a Pass with Revision, the student must follow the readers' comments to revise the QP1 under the supervision of the main advisor.
 In the case of a Fail, the student will be allowed to re-take the QP1 once, within one year of having submitted it initially.
 For the re-take, the student may change advisors, topic or core area(s).
-In the case of a Fail the student will receive written feedback from the QPC, detailing the reasons for the Fail.
+In the case of a Fail the student will receive written feedback, detailing the reasons for the Fail.
 Students may not continue in the Program following a second failed submission.

 Second Examination / Qualifying Paper 2 (QP2)